Rutgers logo

 Develop an Institutional Infrastructure to Drive Change

-Create and sustain an infrastructure that supports accountability for institutional change.
-This dimension refers to the procedures, processes, policies, resources, organizational structures, recognition and rewards for progress, and the use of metrics and other evidence to drive intentional decision making around diversity, equity, and inclusion.
+Create and sustain an infrastructure that enables forward movement on these diversity priorities.
+This dimension refers to the procedures, processes, policies, resources, organizational structures, recognition and rewards for progress, and the use of metrics and other evidence to support institutional efforts to advance diversity, equity, inclusion, and access.